Liiiyang/Ethereum_Apps/kickstart/README.md

-# Lottery Front End
+# Kickstarter Project with Ethereum

-Second Tutorial on Ethereum, Front End
+Last tutorial on Ethereum